Training very large scale nonlinear SVMs using Alternating Direction Method of Multipliers coupled with the Hierarchically Semi-Separable kernel approximations: Experiments

 As already pointed out previously, one of the main computational issues associated with problem \eqref{eq:SVM_problem} relates to the fact that the matrix $K$ is usually dense and of large dimension: the cubic computational complexity of application and the quadratic storage requirements for kernel matrices limit the applicability of kernel methods for SVM in large scale applications.
 To overcome this problem many different approaches have been proposed in literature, see the discussion in Section \ref{sec:Introductio}.
 The one we decide to take into account here, is the Hierarchically Semi-Separable (HSS) approximation of the kernel matrix in the form proposed in \cite{9139856}.
 In general, the HSS approximation of a given matrix uses a hierarchical block $2 \times 2$ partitioning of the matrix where all off-diagonal blocks are compressed, or approximated, using a low-rank product \cite{MR2191196}.
 The accurate description of such techniques in the case of kernel matrices is out of the scope of this work and, for this reason, we refer the reader to \cite[Sec.
 II.B -- II.C]{9139856} for the full details.
 Instead, for our purposes, we mention explicitly the peculiarities of the approach prosed in \cite{9139856} (HSS-ANN) which have driven our choice:

-\begin{itemize} \item it uses a randomized sampling \cite{MR2854612} which requires just a partially matrix-free method: the construction process involves only the exploitation of (multiple) matrix-times-vector products and access to individual elements of $K$; \item the matrix-times-vector operation is further approximated using a column sampling based on a Approximate Nearest Neighbours (ANN) of the data points \cite{MR3340203,MR3565582} which uses the similarity between them to identify the dominating entries of the kernel matrix, see \cite[Sec.
-II.B]{9139856}; \item the overall complexity of the HSS-ANN construction (excluding the preprocessing phase on the data) is $O(r^2d)$ where $r$ is the maximum HSS rank, i.e., the maximum rank over all off-diagonal blocks in the HSS hierarchy, see \cite[Sec.
+\begin{itemize} \item {instead of using a randomized sampling (see \cite{MR2854612}) to approximate column range of sub-matrices of $K$, this approach uses the kernel function to assess the similarity between data points and hence to identify the dominating entries of the kernel matrix.
+In particular, the columns corresponding to dominating Approximate Nearest Neighbours (ANN, see \cite{MR3340203,MR3565582}) of the data points are selected to produce approximations of the column basis of particular sub-matrices of $K$, see \cite[Sec.
+II.B]{9139856}.
+As a result, the overall sampling strategy fully exploits the geometry of the underlying data-set. } \item the overall complexity of the HSS-ANN construction (excluding the preprocessing phase on the data) is $O(r^2d)$ where $r$ is the maximum HSS rank, i.e., the maximum rank over all off-diagonal blocks in the HSS hierarchy, see \cite[Sec.
 II.C and Alg.
 3]{9139856}.
 The storage complexity of HSS-ANN is $O(dr)$; \item after the construction, the (shifted) HSS kernel matrix approximation can be factorized into a $U LV$ form \cite{MR2262971}, where $L$ is lower triangular and $U$ and $V$ are orthogonal.
 This factored form, computed just once for fixed $h$ in our approach, can be used to solve linear systems involving the (shifted) kernel matrix.

 \end{itemize}